Your dad can’t beat up my dad because he doesn’t exist…

 We were sitting in the living room and my wife was glued to her phone.
 I was talking to the kids and she kept muttering “oh my God” or “oh wow” under her breath.
 I took this to mean she was involved in something so I didn’t bother her, but she got my attention and showed me a kid who looked a lot like me, but maybe 10 years younger.
 This is almost certainly my brother, and then she showed me who I now suspect to be my father.

 The wonder of social media allows me to know that my biological father is ideologically different than me, in the same way one might say a boulder is different from several birds eating a pizza.
 We have nothing in common on that front (politically), which matters to me.
-I’ve also found that this fellow has 4 other kids, (well at least – I might not be the only Jon Snow out there).
-This means that, though I grew up an only child, I actually have siblings and more than one 1st cousin.
+I’ve also found that this fellow has 4 other kids (well at least – I might not be the only Jon Snow out there).
+This means that, though I grew up an only child, I actually have siblings and more than one 1st cousin….including one I’ve actually been friends with for a couple decades, never realizing we were in fact family!

 One thing that I find funny is my lifelong predisposition to anxiety could have a genetic component from my dad.
 Is the origin of the anxiety I feel about meeting him and his family genetic, or is it social?
 I suppose it’s both.
 Regardless, I have sent off a letter that has some basic information and leaves the door open for correspondence.